rescript-association/rescript-core/README.md

 Migrating to the new standard library should be easy to do gradually.
 In this section we'll gather information that's intended to help migrating as painlessly as possible.

+In general, we suggest you take the following gradual approach:

+1. Install the stdlib and open it in the global scope
+2. Fix any inconsistencies that uncovers.
+That will be things like module name clashes (more details below), `someArr[0]` now returning an option, and so on.
+3. Run the semi-automated migration below.
+This will uncover more things to fix.
+4. Do a final search for `Js.` in your project, and replace any leftovers that the migration script did not catch.

+Check out [this issue on the GitHub tracker](https://github.com/rescript-association/rescript-core/issues/20) if you get stuck.
+We'll do what we can to help out when migrating there.

 ### Semi-automated migration

 We've prepared a script you can run with [comby.dev](https://comby.dev) that will do parts of the migration for you automatically.
 The migration script is located in [`migration.toml`](migration/migration.toml).
 Here's an example of how you can run it: